 Tip 2: Create an optimization plan and start with quick wins

-Your assessment should find all the potential areas for cloud cost savings.
+Your assessment should find all the potential areas for IT cost savings on cloud overspend.
 This approach will include a variety of opportunities, such as:

 - Eliminating zombie or idle resources